ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/php/ubuntu1404-php7.md

 ## Installation

-By default Ubuntu 14.04 ships with PHP 5.5.9 as the latest available version.
-If you would like to install PHP7 then you will need to do so using additional software repositories.
-For this guide we will be using [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php) excellent PPA.
+By default, Ubuntu 14.04 ships with PHP 5.5.9 as the latest available version.
+If you would like to install PHP 7.x then you will need to do so using additional software repositories.
+For this guide we will be using [an excellent 3rd party PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php).

 First you need to ensure you have the `software-properties-common` package installed: